 Nevertheless, there are still areas which require action.
 The proportion of recycled materials in construction products is generally limited by the amount of secondary material available on the market.
 In Schüco aluminium and PVC-U profiles, this proportion hovers at a level that is customary in the industry.
 For aluminium this is approximately 40%, and for PVC-U around 10%.
 Other solutions are required here which engage all those involved in the recycled material chain.
 Being awarded the VinylPlus label (the sustainability initiative of the European PVC industry) for our active contribution to the sustainable production and use of PVC shows us that we are on the right track.

-Schüco is also involved in a range of other industry associations, such as the AGPU (Working Group for PVC and the Environment) and the Rewindo recycling initiative for PVC or the Aluminium Stewardship Initiative (ASI) and the
+industry associations, such as the AGPU (Working Group for PVC and the Environment) and the Rewindo recycling initiative for PVC or the Aluminium Stewardship Initiative (ASI) and the